Skip to main content

 Cost: Free

-This free program is aimed at current 11th and 12th graders interested in a career in the biomedical sciences.
-The program is run through Columbia University and students take classes, learn design and innovation techniques, and participate in hands-on projects under the guidance of university faculty.
+This free program is aimed at current 11th and 12th graders interested in engineering careers.
+The program is run through Columbia University, where students will take classes, learn design and innovation techniques, and participate in hands-on projects under the guidance of university faculty.

-Students who complete the program are eligible for a paid internship in a research lab or healthcare institution the following summer.
+Students who complete the program are eligible to enroll in NY Bioforce the following year, which includes a paid internship in a research lab or healthcare institution.

 Dates: N/A